The new year is bringing changes to road traffic laws in Germany, Austria and Switzerland. Learn all about them here:

 However, something important will change for e-scooter riders in 2025 with regard to accident insurance on the way to work.

-Accidents on the way to work involving e-scooters are not always insured by AUVA!
+Accidents on the way to work involving e-scooters are not always insured by the federal accident insurance agency.

-According to the Road Traffic Act, e-scooters are not vehicles, but sports equipment.
-Even smaller scooters are not vehicles.
+According to the Road Traffic Act (StVO), e-scooters are not vehicles, but sports equipment.
+The same goes for kick scooters.
 However, this means that accidents involving e-scooters on the way to work are not considered work-related accidents and are therefore not covered by AUVA insurance.
 This was recently confirmed in a ruling by the Supreme Court.
-There is therefore no entitlement to daily allowance or disability pension in the event of such an accident.
+If you get into an accident with your e-scooter on the way to work, you would not be entitled to daily allowance or disability pension.

 This means that e-scooters are treated very differently from bicycles.
-For individuals, this means that they have to take care of the stability and safety of the e-scooter themselves if they want to use these practical vehicles for their commute.
-The right equipment is therefore as important as ever, especially lighting, indicators and brake lights are indispensable.
+For individuals, this means that they have to take care of the stability and safety of the e-scooter themselves if they want to continue using these convenient vehicles for their commute.
+This makes right equipment as important as ever — especially lighting, indicators and brake lights are indispensable.

 30 km/h zones